American Studies Association's boycott of Israel: Lawsuit

 In April 2016, four American studies professors, Simon J. Bronner, Michael Aaron Rockland, Michael Barton, and Charles Kupfer, sued ASA.
-They were aided by Kenneth L. Marcus of the pro-Israeli Brandeis Center, Eugene Kontorovich, a legal expert and vocal opponent of BDS, and Jerome Marcus of the Israeli think tank Kohelet Policy Forum.
+They were aided by Kenneth L. Marcus of the Brandeis Center, Eugene Kontorovich, a legal expert and vocal opponent of BDS, and Jerome Marcus of the Israeli think tank Kohelet Policy Forum.
 The named defendants were Lisa Duggan, Curtis Marez, Avery Gordon, Nerferti Tadiar, Sunaina Maira and Chandan Reddy.
 New defendants were added in 2018.
 Among them, Steven Salaita, who wasn't on the Board when the boycott decision was taken but had campaigned for the boycott.

 The plaintiffs alleged that the boycott violates Washington D.C. law, governing nonprofit corporations and that the adoption of the boycott violated the ASA's internal rules and procedures.
 The lawsuit alleged that the boycott fell outside the scope of the ASA's corporate charter and stated mission, a type of legal argument known as ultra vires.
 Kontorvich argued: "To be clear, this is not about silencing or stopping criticism of Israel, or in any way discouraging it.
 It is about non-profit corporations abiding by their own rules."
 The lawsuit characterized the defendants as "insurgents" who through "concerted effort" had sought to convert ASA "into a political advocacy organization".

 The lawsuit was dismissed in 2019 when the judge ruled that plaintiffs lacked standing because they could not demonstrate that their injuries exceeded $75,000 which would have been required for federal litigation.
 Pro-Palestinian media heralded it as a victory, but the plaintiffs' lawyers vowed to continue the fight.
 However, in June 2020, the U.S. Court of Appeals for the D.C.
 Circuit unanimously upheld the district court's ruling which put a definite end to the case.
 The judges also noted that the plaintiffs hadn't tried to explain how the ASA boycott had injured them: "The Professors nowhere explain how they have suffered economic or reputational damage.
 They assert no loss of standing within their universities.
 They do not purport to have been denied tenure, promotions or other prestigious honors.
 Nor do they claim to have had their writings rejected by academic journals."

 Two related cases brought forward by David Abrams of the Zionist Advocacy Center in the state of New York had previously been dismissed for "[demonstrating] neither injury nor standing to sue."
 In both cases, Abrams alleged injury over ASA's refusal to let Israeli organizations become members.
 But in the first case Abrams' International Legal Forum didn't actually attempt to join ASA and in the second case his organization, Athenaeum Blue & White, incorporated on the same day he filed the lawsuit, successfully became a member.